violet-sector/the-violet-sector-ios/README.md

 ## Compatibility

-At the moment this project requires iOS 13.0 or later, but at some point I will likely change the requirement to iOS 14.0 or later to take advantage of the newest enhancements to SwiftUI.
+At the moment this project requires iOS 14.0 or later, but I might change the requirement to a later version to take advantage of the newest enhancements to SwiftUI.